 - phone numbers.

-Generally we keep final orders - the VCAT orders which decide a proceeding - permanently.
+Generally we keep final orders – the VCAT orders which decide a proceeding – for fifteen years.
 We generally keep other information for five years.

 The Victorian Civil and Administrative Tribunal Act 1998 (the VCAT Act) governs what information is available.
 It balances the principle that usually, justice should be administered in public with principles of privacy.
 This is a summary about who can obtain that information from VCAT.